 Write the expense details

-Most reimbursement forms require you to provide the purchase or expense details, including the date the expense was incurred, a brief and precise description of what was paid for, the total amount spent, and sometimes the mode of payment used- be it a credit card, check or using cash.
+Most forms require you to provide the purchase or expense details, including the date the expense was incurred, a brief and precise description of what was paid for, the total amount spent, and sometimes the mode of payment used- be it a credit card, check, or using cash.
 If you have more than one expense, itemize each individually.

-Sign the expense reimbursement form
+Sign the expense form

 At the bottom-most part of the form, include your signature and write the current date.
 Providing your signature shows that you are certifying that the information provided is accurate and reflects the actual business expenses incurred on behalf of the company using your personal funds.